apache/infrastructure-website/content/pages/project-site.md

 ### 3. The build process

-Configure Pelican or Jekyll to build the site automatically when its contents change, using .asf.yaml and Buildbot.
-See the
+Configure Pelican or Jekyll to build the site automatically when its contents change, using [.asf.yaml](asf-yaml.html) and Buildbot.
-<a href="https://cwiki.apache.org/confluence/display/INFRA/Git+-+.asf.yaml+features#Git.asf.yamlfeatures-Staticwebsitecontentgeneration" target="_blank">.asf.yaml documentation</a>.

 ### 4. A staging website

-Using `.asf.yaml` with a Git repository, once you have your generated web site committed and pushed to a branch, you can set up a staging web site to test your changes before publishing them to your main web site.
+Using [.asf.yaml](asf-yaml.html) with a Git repository, once you have your generated web site committed and pushed to a branch, you can set up a staging web site to test your changes before publishing them to your main web site.

 To do so, add or edit `.asf.yaml` in the staging branch (where the build output is generated) and add the following (assuming your staging branch is asf-staging):